 UM/UIM coverage typically pays for car accident-related damages if the at-fault driver does not have car insurance or doesn’t have sufficient coverage.
 But if the at-fault driver is unknown, it’s seen as the same as a known driver without car insurance.
 This coverage is optional, but unless you opted out of it when signing up for your car insurance, you likely have it.
 Look at your insurance policy to find out for sure.

 Call a Drunk Driving Accident Lawyer

-Don’t give up hope if you are hit and run in Brunswick, GA by a drunk driver who flees the scene.
+If you are in a hit-and-run in Brunswick, GA with a suspected drunk driver, remain at the scene and call the police.
 The more information you can compile and relay to the police and your attorney about the accident, the better chance the driver will get identified and caught.

 Can I Still Get Money if the Driver Isn’t Convicted?